gjbunyea/www/_portfolio/shamslam.md

 Between the loops, you Align to ensure that your goals and game line up.

 ## Goal Loop

+We began defining our goals with Literature Review.
+Much of our research suggested that Cognitive Behavioral Therapy (CBT) techniques (such as mood monitoring) are the best way to overcome impostor syndrome.
+However, CBT techniques require small habits built up over long periods of time, which sounded like
 * Lit Review
 * Interviews
 * Synthesis